RyanLisse/go-crypto-bot-clean/memory-bank/progress.md

   - Enhanced code comments with descriptive tags for better navigation
   - Updated memory bank files to reflect the new tagging system
   - Verified that all text tags are properly reflected in the system patterns

+## Codebase Cleanup (April 2024)
+**Status: Completed**

+- 2024-04-17: Performed codebase cleanup to reduce redundancy and improve maintainability
+  - Added deprecation notices to legacy market repository implementations (MarketRepository, MarketRepositoryCanonical)
+  - Documented MarketRepositoryDirect as the primary implementation to use
+  - Removed redundant mock implementations from internal/adapter/persistence/mock
+  - Consolidated mock implementations in internal/mocks directory
+  - Updated memory bank files to reflect the current state of the project
+  - Verified that all text tag optimizations are properly reflected in the system patterns

+## Progress Update (Task 1: Analyze Current Project Structure)

+- **1.1 Create Package and Component Inventory:** Completed.
+All packages and components inventoried.
+- **1.2 Map Component Dependencies and Relationships:** Completed.
+Dependencies mapped and documented.
+- **1.3 Define Target Structure and Component Placement:** Completed.
+Target structure and placement documented in `docs/target_structure_and_placement.md`.
+- **1.4 Create Migration Impact Analysis Report:** Migration plan documented in `docs/migration_plan.md`.
+- **1.5 Create a Project Structure Inventory Tool:** In progress (next actionable subtask).

+**Next Steps:**
+- Build the inventory tool (1.5), then map current vs. target locations (1.6), analyze impact (1.7), and create a detailed relocation plan (1.8).
+- Implementation of migration will follow after planning and documentation are complete.